Fear of Throwing Up: What’s Really Behind Emetophobia

-Emetohobia is much more than just finding certain situations “disgusting”.
-Those who suffer from it are constantly afraid that they might throw up themselves or witness someone else doing so.
-Even to read this text, an emetophobe needs quite a bit of self-conquest.
+Emetophobia is much more than just finding certain situations “disgusting.”
+Those who suffer from it constantly fear that they might throw up themselves or witness someone else doing so.
+Therefore, even to read this text, an emetophobic needs quite a bit of self-conquest.

 Some do not even know that they suffer from an anxiety disorder.
-Rather, they believe that they are simply particularly sensitive in certain situations.
-Others, however, are fully aware that they suffer from emetophobia.
-Nevertheless, many do not talk about their disease, because it is uncomfortable for them and even the conversation about the topic can be a trigger for physical and psychological problems.
+Instead, they believe that they are particularly sensitive in certain situations.
+Others, however, are fully aware that they have emetophobia.
+Nevertheless, many do not talk about their disease because it is uncomfortable for them, and even the conversation about the topic can trigger physical and psychological problems.

 Good to know:

-In cases of severe emetophobia, the mere thought of having to watch others vomit or being confronted with the topic of “vomiting” through conversations, films or pictures is enough to cause the affected person to be seized by strong feelings of anxiety.
+In cases of severe emetophobia, the mere thought of having to watch others vomit or being confronted with the topic of “vomiting” through conversations, films, or pictures is enough to cause the affected person to be seized by intense feelings of anxiety.

-Wherever there is partying and, in case of doubt, drinking alcohol, sufferers of the disease suspect that they will “witness vomiting”.
-That is why emetophobics avoid company parties, concerts, disco visits and fairs as much as possible.
-And for the same reason, ship and air travel are no longer considered attractive.
+Having emetophobia means giving up many things that enrich life.
+Wherever there is partying and, in case of doubt, drinking alcohol, sufferers of the disease suspect that they will “witness vomiting.”
+That is why emetophobic avoid company parties, concerts, disco visits, and fairs as much as possible.
+And for the same reason, ship and air travel are no longer attractive.

-If you suspect that a person around you suffers from emetophobia, do not condemn their behavior.
-Emetophobia is not a harmless tic, but a serious illness.
+If you suspect that someone around you has emetophobia, do not condemn their behavior.
+Emetophobia is not a harmless tic but a severe illness.
 Those affected experience extreme anxiety up to and including panic attacks.
-Instead, help him or her find a therapy that really helps.
+Instead, help them find a therapy that really helps.